 With content marketing, your potential customers find you.
 For example, you could create a Guide to Finding Greek Ancestors on your website.
 Through the use of search engine optimization, you may be able to get this page to rank high in Google for “finding Greek ancestors” and related terms.
 In this way, people who cared about the topic would be introduced to your services.

-Content marketing is an effective way to reach customers, especially for knowledge-based businesses like a genealogy research service.
+Content marketing can be an effective way to reach customers, especially for knowledge-based businesses like a genealogy research service.
 However, it is a long-term investment, because most content marketing programs take at least 18 months to show results.

 However, this is no way to start a business.
 You have to first get a customer before you can get a recommendation from one.

-Word-of-mouth advertising will help grow your business.
+Word-of-mouth advertising helps grow your business.
 As you complete projects for customers, consider how they might help you meet your next one.
 Is there someone they could introduce?
-Don't wait for word of mouth to happen on its own.
+Don’t wait for word of mouth to happen on its own.
 Be a catalyst.